 What do the Accuplacer results tell me?

-The results help to determine the proper level of classes for you in the areas tested: reading, English and math.
-Results are displayed on your screen after you have completed the test, and will be printed for you by testing staff.
+The results help to determine the proper level of classes for you in the areas tested: reading comprehension and English.
+Results are displayed on your screen after you have completed the test and will be printed for you by testing staff.
 The scores are also forwarded to the Counseling Office for your appointment.
 Accuplacer Testing staff cannot interpret scores for students.

 How long will the test take?

-You should plan on an hour and a half to two hours (two to four hours for ESL) to complete the computerized reading comprehension test, computerized essay, and math assessment.
+You should plan on an hour and a half to two hours (two to four hours for ESL) to complete the computerized reading comprehension test and computerized essay.
 Do not rush through the test.
 Accurate course placement depends on an accurate view of your skills.

 What happens next?